 To be completely safe, we asked Dyson support if it was okay to clean your vacuum hose with baking soda and white vinegar.
 Here is their answer: “That should be fine as long as it is thoroughly dry when reattached.
 If not, it will likely cause an issue with the connection.”

-Don’t forget to wash and rinse the inner hose completely and get rid of excess water.
+Rinse the inner hose completely and get rid of excess water.

-Make sure you reassemble it properly before you switch your cleaner back on.
+- Reassemble the hose properly before you switch your cleaner back on.